Zoroastrian Ctr. v. Rustam Guiv Found. of N.Y., No. 14-1841 (4th Cir. May 4, 2016).

 – From the Res Gestae Divi Saporis, ca. AD 260 (slightly altered).

 Zoroastrianism was the religion of ancient Persia, ruled in the third century by the Sassanian dynasty, whose scion, Shapur, gloried in his accomplishments in the inscription quoted above.
-Zoroastrianism is still practiced—most famously by the Parsis, a community descended from Persian refugees who fled to India after the Arab conquest.
+Zoroastrianism is still practiced—most notably by the Parsis, a community descended from Persian refugees who fled to India after the Arab conquest.

 Zoroastrianism is also practiced in America.
 Here, the Zoroastrian Center leased land in Virginia from the Rustam Guiv Foundation for 99 years at a rate of one dollar a year.
 These favorable terms perhaps stem from the fact that both entities are dedicated to advancing Zoroastrianism.
 In any event, the parties also agreed that the Center would start building a religious center on the property by a date certain and complete it within three-and-a-half years.
 But the Zoroastrian Center didn’t meet the deadlines, and the Rustam Guiv Foundation terminated the lease.
 The Center sued for breach.